vidyalai/frontend-task/README.md

 ![UI](https://user-images.githubusercontent.com/67888574/104806160-65b99100-57fb-11eb-8176-4a741f1c4437.png)

 Whiteboard UI - [Figma Link](https://www.figma.com/file/b32qPPweMJPTZ29711DNtW/Frontend-Task?node-id=0%3A1) .
-Create an account in Figma to view/edit the design.
+Create an account in Figma to view the desig and download assets.
+The app you make should follow the design as closely as possible.

 A basic whiteboard with drawing features has already been bootstrapped for you.
 To run it: